cloudant-labs/emilio/README.md

 * 210 file does not end with a single newline

-* 501 Line longer than 80 characters
+* 501 line longer than 80 characters

 To Implement
 ---

-* 122 'when; token is indented two levels
 * 123 indentation does not increase two levels after trailing operator
 * 124 indentation does not increase two levels with prefixed operator
 * 130 exports indented correctly